wp-plugins/wp-optimize-by-xtraffic/readme.txt

 Tested up to: 4.0
 Stable tag: trunk

-Plugin "WP Optimize By xTraffic" optimizes your WordPress websites for friendly search engine (SEO) to increase website's ranking.
+Plugin "WP Optimize By xTraffic" optimizes your WordPress websites more useful and powerful through the special features.

 == Description ==

-Plugin **[WP Optimize By xTraffic](http://blog-xtraffic.pep.vn/wordpress-optimize-by-xtraffic/ "WP Optimize By xTraffic")** automatically optimizes SEO's benefits for your site by building internal links with keywords and focused links.
-In case you don't set focus links, this plugin will automatically link to a post/page having the highest related content through optimizated algorithm.
-This is a perfect solution to set internal links of  all the posts so as to keep  the user to access  your website longer, and to improve SEO effect for your  website.
-Or you can use this Plugin to add sponsored links to other sites.

-This plugin also optimizes post's images for friendly SEO, reduce your images size and allows you to automatically bulk watermark images
+Plugin **[WP Optimize By xTraffic](http://blog-xtraffic.pep.vn/wordpress-optimize-by-xtraffic/ "WP Optimize By xTraffic")** automatically optimizes your WordPress site more useful and powerful through the special features.

 Everything is done completely automatically, and you can change the options from the administration settings panel.